Taylor Swift takes aim at haters with ‘Look What You Made Me Do’

 Swift, 27, dropped out of public view earlier this year after a highly publicised breakup with British DJ Calvin Harris, a short-lived fling with British actor Tom Hiddleston and feuds with Katy Perry, Kim Kardashian and Kanye West.

-A 13-second sneak peek of the music video to Look What You Made Me Do was unveiled on Good Morning America yesterday, showing glimpses of Swift biting into a diamond necklace, channelling Hollywood glamour while on a swing, and wearing an all-black ensemble while standing in front of her dancers.
+A 13-second sneak peek of the music video to Look What You Made Me Do was unveiled on Good Morning America on Friday, showing glimpses of Swift biting into a diamond necklace, channeling Hollywood glamour while on a swing, and wearing an all-black ensemble while standing in front of her dancers.

-The video will debut at tomorrow’s MTV Video Music Awards, which will be hosted by Perry, fuelling speculation that the two may bury their long-running feud on stage.
+The video will debut at today's MTV Video Music Awards, which will be hosted by Perry, fueling speculation that the two may bury their long-running feud on stage.

-Look What You Made Me Do quickly became a top trend on social media yesterday.
-In the song, from Swift’s upcoming November album Reputation, she embraces a darker pop sound with biting lyrics, a continuation of her fiery Bad Blood from her 2014 hit album 1989.
+Look What You Made Me Do quickly became a top trend on social media on Friday.
+In the song, from Swift's upcoming November album Reputation, she embraces a darker pop sound with biting lyrics, a continuation of her fiery Bad Blood from her 2014 hit album 1989.

 The singer, who broke out as a country-pop star at the age of 16, also points to reinventing herself in her latest song.